vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *meṣādi rāśayo varṇair nyastavyā saha pārvati* //32//

-For this *nyāsa* , the fi fty phonemes of the Sanskrit alphabet are distributed in twelve groups, beginning with the group of the vowels and ending with *KṣA. *
+For this *nyāsa* , the fifty phonemes of the Sanskrit alphabet are distributed in twelve groups, beginning with the group of the vowels and ending with *KṣA. *

 Finally to be placed on the body of the offi

-ciant are the fi fty seats of
+ciant are the fifty seats of

-power \( *pīṭha* \) of the Goddess, that is, the fi fty places on the Indian subcontinent to which the pieces of the dismembered body of Śiva’s wife, Satī, fell from his shoulders while he roamed, desperate, after her death when she had jumped into the sacrifi cial fi re of Dakṣa: 7
+power \( *pīṭha* \) of the Goddess, that is, the fifty places on the Indian subcontinent to which the pieces of the dismembered body of Śiva’s wife, Satī, fell from his shoulders while he roamed, desperate, after her death when she had jumped into the sacrifi cial fi re of Dakṣa: 7

 Then, O Goddess, one must impose the *pīṭhas* on the places where the *mātṛkanyāsa* \[is made\].
 Their names are \[now\] given.
 Listen carefully, O Dear One\! //33//: